 To prepare for a blackout, make sure to keep your phone or mobile devices fully charged.
 Try to keep a full battery by lowering the brightness of the screen and turning off any unused applications.
 Also, it is a good idea to shift your device into airplane mode as it will consume less energy.
 When your mobile phone is being charged, keep it call short to conserve its battery further.

 Investing in a portable mobile charger is something worth considering since our mobiles and internet have become a major part of our lives.
 For most of us, we use our mobile phones on a daily basis.

 When the power in your house is out, the first thing you need to do is checking the electrical panel if it is still in order.
 If the switch is flipped off, just flip it back and check for the power.
 If the power doesn’t come back on and the panel still looks fine, then have a look at your neighbors.
 It is simple to know whether if the outage is only affecting your home.
 Is their exterior light on?
 Are their rooms lit up from lamps, computers or TVs?

-If it is just your house, then it is advisable to call an electrician for immediate repairs.
+If it is just your house, then it is advisable to call an Electrical Service or immediate repairs.
 If it is a broader area, then you can check the Endeavour Energy website for any notice about a power outage.

 During a power failure due to a storm or heavy rain, make sure to go through your home and turn off all electronic devices that would suffer from the power surge.
 Even with a surge protector, your TVs, laptops and other appliances can be affected.